 THE PURPOSES OF THE ORGANISATION ARE:-

-To support new and emerging Black, Asian and Minority Ethnic Communities (BAME) alongside more established BAME communities to tackle and overcome barriers created by structural inequalities (e.g. labour market and ethnic health inequalities) that prevent BAME individuals and communities from reaching their full potential and enjoying equal representation and participation as active citizens within UK institutions and wider civil society.
+To support new and emerging Black, and racially Minoritised Communities alongside more established Multi-ethnic communities to tackle and overcome barriers created by structural inequalities (e.g. labour market and ethnic health inequalities) that prevent Black and Minoritised individuals and communities from reaching their full potential and enjoying equal representation and participation as active citizens within UK institutions and wider civil society.

-The purposes of Oxford Community Action is to promote community development, social inclusion and social justice for diverse, multi-ethnic BAME communities are aligned to the key community development principles of:
+The purposes of Oxford Community Action is to promote community development, social inclusion and social justice for diverse, multi-ethnic communities aligned to the key community development principles of:

 - Local Leadership – The communities play the leadership role in their own development.

-- Collaborative Approach – Builds on collaboration and co-operation between communities, local and national government, 3rd sector
+- Collaborative Approach – Builds on collaboration and co-operation between communities, local and national government, voluntary, community and social enterprise sector.

 - Sustainable Balance – Addressing economic, social, environmental and cultural considerations.